vinipppl/toyapp/README.md

 # Toy Application
-Repo to get familiar with GIT and JIRA Integration workflows for automation.
+Repository to get familiar with GIT and JIRA Integration workflows for automation.